cormullion/juliamonomaster/website/index.md

 Kochenderfer, Tim A. Wheeler, and Kyle Wray, which uses JuliaMono for the code samples.)

-As with all things typographical, the ease with which you recognize characters depends to some extent on your personal experiences and education; I suspect that few people today learn or practice the roundhand style, and some of the shapes will be unfamiliar.
+As with all things typographical, the ease with which you recognize characters depends to some extent on your personal experiences and education.
+I suspect that few people today learn or practise the roundhand style, and some of the shapes will be unfamiliar.
 You may also find the more detailed forms more difficult to read on lower-resolution displays.

 ### Ball-point script